How to Exploit Hyperspherical Embeddings for Out-of-Distribution Detection?: Introduction

 When deploying machine learning models in the open world, it is important to ensure the reliability of the model in the presence of out-of-distribution (OOD) inputs---samples from an unknown distribution that the network has not been exposed to during training, and therefore should not be predicted with high confidence at test time.
 We desire models that are not only accurate when the input is drawn from the known distribution, but are also aware of the unknowns outside the training categories.
 This gives rise to the task of OOD detection, where the goal is to determine whether an input is in-distribution (ID) or not.

-A plethora of OOD detection algorithms have been developed recently, among which distance-based methods demonstrated promise~\cite{Xing2020DistanceBased}.
-These approaches circumvent the shortcoming of using the model's confidence score for OOD detection~\cite{hendrycks2016baseline}, which can be abnormally high on OOD samples~\cite{nguyen2015deep} and hence not distinguishable from ID data.
-Distance-based methods leverage feature embeddings extracted from a model, and operate under the assumption that the test OOD samples are relatively far away from the centroids or prototypes of ID classes.
-For example, Lee \emph{et al.}~\cite{lee2018simple} used the maximum Mahalanobis distance from the test sample to all class centroids for OOD detection.
+A plethora of OOD detection algorithms have been developed recently, among which distance-based methods demonstrated promise~\citep{lee2018simple, Xing2020DistanceBased}.
+These approaches circumvent the shortcoming of using the model's confidence score for OOD detection, which can be abnormally high on OOD samples~\citep{nguyen2015deep} and hence not distinguishable from ID data.
+Distance-based methods leverage feature embeddings extracted from a model, and operate under the assumption that the test OOD samples are relatively far away from the clusters of ID data.

 Arguably, the efficacy of distance-based approaches can depend largely on the quality of feature embeddings.
-Prior works~\cite{2021ssd,winkens2020contrastive} directly employ off-the-shelf contrastive losses for OOD detection.
-However, existing training objectives produce embeddings that suffice for classifying ID samples, but \emph{remain sub-optimal for OOD detection}.
-Tack \emph{et al.}~\cite{tack2020csi} employ sophisticated data augmentations and ensembling in testing, which can be difficult to search and use in practice.
-It remains underexplored what properties of learned embeddings can benefit OOD detection, and how to design training methods to \emph{directly} achieve them.
+Recent works including \texttt{SSD+}~\citep{2021ssd} and \texttt{KNN+}~\citep{sun2022knnood} directly employ off-the-shelf contrastive losses for OOD detection.
+In particular, these works use the supervised contrastive loss (\texttt{SupCon})~\citep{2020supcon} for learning the embeddings, which are then used for OOD detection with either parametric Mahalanobis distance~\citep{lee2018simple, 2021ssd} or non-parametric KNN distance~\citep{sun2022knnood}.
+However, existing training objectives produce embeddings that suffice for classifying ID samples, but {remain sub-optimal for OOD detection}.
+For example, when trained on CIFAR-10 using \texttt{SupCon} loss, the average angular distance between ID and OOD data is only 29.86 degrees in the embedding space, which is too small for effective ID-OOD separation.
+This raises the important question: